rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 Here, you will learn how to plot the light curve of a difference image analysis object (diaObject).
 In this demonstration, an RR Lyrae star is used.
 This star has coordinates RA, Dec = 62.1479031, -35.7991348 deg.
-This object has an identifier number diaObjectId = 1651589610221862935.
+This object has an identifier number ``diaObjectId`` = 1651589610221862935.
+The ``diaObjectId`` for a given coordinate can be obtained from the ``DiaObject`` table by making a spatial query on the coordinates with a small radius (a few arcseconds) that returns the ``diaObjectId`` column.
 As is appropriate for steady variable objects (rather than transients such as a supernova), the forced photometry fluxes from PSF model fits in the direct (not difference) images are used.

 **This is an introductory-level tutorial, aimed at users who want to get started conducting AGN science** Find tutorials on the Portal's User Interface, ADQL interface, and the Results Viewer in the [DP0.2 documentation](dp0-2.lsst.io).

-**Related tutorials relevant to strong lensing science.**
+**Related tutorials relevant to AGN science.**
-See also the DP0.2 portal tutorials on exploring extended object populations, and the SAOImage DS9-like functionalities of Firefly.
+See also the DP0.2 portal tutorials on exploring transient and variable sources, and specifically the one presented last week at the Rubin Assembly covering that subject.

 ## 1. Execute the ADQL query.